sensey-del/cursedgotchi/README.md

 <img src="images/screenshot1.png" alt="Screenshot" width="360" height="180">

-I decided to create interesting icons for pwnagotchi in my opinion, also i like 2-bit horrors (World of Horror or Lumpy Touch Garfield)
+Decided to create interesting icons for Pwnagotchi in my vision.
+I drew inspiration from 2-bit horrors, such as World of Horror, or the style of Garfield by Lumpy Touch.

 ## Getting Started